kkang2097/kkang2097.github.io/LITS_test.md

-After quite a bit of thought, here's what I think.
+After quite a bit of thought, here's what I think about testing existing and new abstractions in LlamaIndex.

 ## Definition: What is LlamaIndex?
 As a SDK, LlamaIndex is a collection of clever abstractions built over specific prompts.